Flirting (film): Reception

 Flirting grossed $1,655,044 at the box office in Australia and $2,415,396 in the US. and was widely critically acclaimed.
 It featured on Roger Ebert's Top 10 Best Films List of 1992.
 Later it was ranked number 46 on Entertainment Weeklys list of the 50 Best High School Movies.
 Vincent Canby of The New York Times commented:

 There is a kind of painless calm about "Flirting."
 The film is simultaneously attractive and just a little dull.
 Mr. Duigan avoids melodrama, which is all to the good.
 Yet his gift for the acutely observed commonplace detail is neither strong nor original enough to transform the movie into something comparable to so many similar, better films.
 The best things about "Flirting" are the performances.
 Ms. Newton is delightful as Thandiwe, who is far more sophisticated than Danny and wise enough never to let him know it.
 Mr. Taylor is also good, although the troubled Danny is not an easy character to play.
 He's virtually the generic artist as a young man.
 Nicole Kidman appears in a supporting role as one of Thandiwe's older classmates, who is less of a snob than she first appears.

 In his review for The Washington Post, Desson Thomson commented:

 The movie is full of wonderful scenes: Newton caught hiding in a boys' toilet stall as the unsuspecting lads come in to shower, a line of uniformed boys ritualistically facing a row of ballroom-gowned girls at a school dance, and so on.
 "Flirting" is also full of amusing rejoinders and comments: "Remember her needs as well as yours," suggests Taylor's friend with secondhand Kamasutra wisdom when Taylor heads toward an intended sensual tryst.
 "If you can give her pleasure, she'll be back for more."

+On the review aggregator website Rotten Tomatoes, 96% of 25 critics' reviews are positive.
+The website's consensus reads: "A terrific follow-up to The Year My Voice Broke, Flirting is a teen movie worth watching, thanks to emotionally engaging performances and an endearing script."